History of Hong Kong: Imperial China era (221 BC – 1841 AD)

 During the Jin dynasty until the early Tang dynasty, Hong Kong was governed by Bao'an County.
 Under the Tang dynasty, the Guangdong region flourished as an international trading centre.
 The Tuen Mun region in what is now Hong Kong's New Territories served as a port, naval base, salt production centre and later as a base for the exploitation of pearls.
 Lantau Island was also a salt production centre, where riots by salt smugglers against the government broke out.
 From the middle of the Tang dynasty until the Ming dynasty, Hong Kong was governed by Dongguan County.

-On 10 May 1278, Child Zhao Bing, the last Song Dynasty emperor, was enthroned at Mui Wo on Lantau Island; this event is commemorated by the Sung Wong Toi memorial in Kowloon.
+On 10 May 1278, Emporer Zhao Bing, the last Song dynasty emperor, was enthroned at Mui Wo on Lantau Island; this event is commemorated by the Sung Wong Toi memorial in Kowloon.
 After his defeat at the Battle of Yamen on 19 March 1279, the child emperor committed suicide by drowning with his officials at Mount Ya (modern Yamen Town in Guangdong).

-During the Mongol period, Hong Kong saw its first population boom as Chinese refugees entered the area.
+During the Mongol period, Hong Kong saw its first population boom as Chinese refugees enter the area.
 Most of these refugees were Chinese Song dynasty loyalists fleeing the Mongol conquest of Song China.

 Despite the immigration and sparse development of agriculture, the area was hilly and relatively barren.
 People had to rely on salt, pearl and fishery trades to produce income.
 Some clans built walled villages to protect themselves from the threat of bandits, rival clans and wild animals.
-The Qing-dynasty Chinese pirate Cheung Po Tsai became a legend in Hong Kong.

-In the mid-17th Century, after the Great Clearance policy which purged most of the region's population, under the Kangxi Emperor order, many Hakka people migrated from inland China to Xin'an County, which included modern Hong Kong.
+The Qing dynasty Chinese pirate Cheung Po Tsai became a legend in Hong Kong.
+In the mid-17th century, after the Great Clearance policy which purged most of the region's population, under the Kangxi Emperor order, many Hakka people migrated from inland China to Xin'an County, which included modern Hong Kong.